hashicorp/terraform-provider-dns/website/docs/d/dns_mx_record_set.html.markdown

  * `id` - Set to `zone`.

- * `mxservers` - A list of nameservers.
-Nameservers are always sorted to avoid constant changing plans.
+ * `mxservers` - A list of MX servers.
+MX servers are returned in priority order.